-In Year 9 at Peninsula Grammar students undertake a homework program to help them develop good study habits and organisation routines.
+In Pre Senior School at Peninsula Grammar students undertake a homework program to help them develop good study habits and organisation routines.
 It usually complements class work and can be presented in various forms such as: assignments, models, essays, opinions, debate preparations, investigations, surveys, reviews and reading.
 Often students will need to revise their unit of work in preparation for tests or quizzes or simply complete unfinished class work.

-Mentors can assist in the development of a study plan and parents are encouraged to be involved by questioning their son/daughter about the week's requirements and occasionally reviewing what has been completed.
-Should you have any concerns regarding homework then parents are encouraged to make contact with their child's mentor.
+Mentors can assist in the development of a study plan and parents are encouraged to be involved by questioning their child about the week's requirements and occasionally reviewing what has been completed.
+Should there be any concerns regarding homework then parents are encouraged to make contact with their child's mentor.

-There is no definitive answer as to how much homework is ideal, however, a Year 9 student would be expected to complete approximately 60 minutes per week night.
+There is no definitive answer as to how much homework is ideal, however, a Pre Senior School student would be expected to complete approximately 60 minutes per week night.
 This obviously varies throughout the year.
 Parents should note that prior to Challenge Blocks there is usually a substantial increase in homework expectation.
-All students have the opportunity to attend the Homework Club which is held Monday-Thursday afternoons 3.45-5pm in the Resource Centre.

 For study at home, most students find a desk with good lighting and a quiet environment is preferred, however the dining room or family room can be equally successful; those locations may enable parents to keep a check on homework progress and the use of technology.
-Inappropriate computer use can be a distraction and hindrance to progress in Year 9.
+Inappropriate computer use can be a distraction and hindrance to progress in Pre Senior School.